vcsjones/vcsjones.dev/_posts/2016-10-13-authenticode-and-ecc.md

 There was nothing different that needed to be done here.
 My [Authenticode Lint][2] tool was also happy with the ECDSA signatures.
 This was a little exciting to see an ECDSA certificate "work" in Authenticode Lint.
-To-date all of the ECC capabilities of it have been done with self-signed certificates.
+To-date all of the ECC capabilities of it have been tested with self-signed certificates.

 # Distribution